 Archaeological Survey - A formal archaeological study that includes background research and adheres to the Washington State Department of Archaeology and Historic Preservation (DAHP).

-Associated Wetland - Those wetlands that are in proximity to and either influence, or are influenced by tidal waters or a lake or stream subject to the SMA.
-Refer to RCW 90.58.030.
+Associated Wetland - See WAC 173-22-030 - Definitions.
+Those wetlands which are in proximity to and either influence or are influenced by tidal waters or a lake or stream subject to the SMA.